Organic Cedar Oil Spray for All Lawn, Garden and Foundation Insects

 - Treat the lawn and garden beds and spray it right on all the bushes and trees.
 For very large trees soak at least the first 8 ft of trunk.

 - Soak any areas that have leaves or mulch on them as insects will hide or over-winter in these area.
 Also treat any standing water too to help with mosquito control You need to soak the whole yard really, really well the first time.
-You should easily be able to get 3000-5000 sf coverage from the 1 qt spray bottle, or your own hose-end sprayer set to 1- 1 1/2 oz per gallon of water.
+You should easily be able to get 3000-5000 sf coverage from the 1 qt spray bottle.
+Or, you can use your own hose-end sprayer set to 1 or 1 1/2 oz per gallon of water.

 - Spray the yard again, once a week for the following 2 weeks.
-This does not have to be as heavy an application.
-Move a little quicker and you should be able to cover 5000 sf with 1 quart of YARD GUARD.
 These repeat spraying will create a cedar barrier in the soil that would repel any unwanted insects from the area.

-- After you have sprayed 3 times you can continue spraying at the lighter rate every 4 weeks.
+- After you have sprayed 3 times you can continue spraying every 4 weeks.
 This should keep most insects and snakes from setting up home in your yard-especially in the soil.
 If you see any, simply apply again.

 TIP: Cedar loves water.
 If you can spray your yard after watering, or after a rain, the cedar will create a better barrier to insects.

 Note: During hot and dry times of the year spray in the early morning or evening preferably when temps are under 80 degrees and do not spray plants that are wilted or under drought stress. * Do not spray around exotic birds or rodent pets.